If your child is starting at our school in September 2022, please watch ur video to give you some information about our school.

 What if I have a problem or a worry?

 Come into school straight away to talk about it with Mrs Caton or Mrs Roberts.
 You can either make an appointment or phone to speak to a member of staff.
 If you usually use email, then use the contact us form on the website.
 Mrs Caton is on the playground at the end of every day so you can catch her for a quick word or to make an appointment.
-Mrs Whiteley in the office will always answer queries about payments, and most other things!
+Mrs Machin in the office will always answer queries about payments, and most other things!

 How can I help at home?

-Later on in September, Mrs Caton will run some workshops about reading, phonics, writing and maths and how you can help at home.
+In September, Mrs Caton will run some workshops about reading, phonics, writing and maths and how you can help at home.
 The children will quickly come home with reading books and flash cards.
 Reading each day is the best way you can help.